On this page:

 As such, it’s clear that hard floor surfaces can offer a lot of benefits to homeowners.
 Still, it’s always helpful to know how much these things cost, particularly if you need a new floor installed immediately.

-Installing 150 square feet of tile flooring often costs $1,300 to $2,500.
+Keep in mind that you can also use high-end rectified porcelain as well as some stone tiles, which can increase your costs per square foot to as high as $50 a foot.
 Here are factors that influence the cost of tiling a floor and some examples of specific prices for you to consider:

 Type of Tile – Ceramic, Porcelain, or Natural Stone

 The type of tile is the number one factor that will impact the cost of your new floor.
 Tiles range widely in price depending on the type, brand, and durability.

 You can pay as little as approximately fifty cents per square foot up to $15 or $30 dollars per square foot.
 If you’re overwhelmed by the variety of materials and styles available and are uncertain which to choose, you should pick an overall price that you’re willing to pay for materials and stick to it.